The Graduate School offers programs in education at the doctoral and master’s levels.

 Prerequisites: TEAC 790.

-TEAC 710 • Practicum in Work-based Learning 1 Credit
+TEAC 710 • Practicum in Work-based Learning for Minnesota License 1 Credit

 An 80-hour practicum focused on working with students in the classroom to coordinate a Work-Based Learning Program.